 The Officers and members of the Senior Management Committee (SMC) have the authority on behalf of the Association to oblige and bind the Association.
 The officers are the Chair, Vice-Chair(s), Treasurer, Secretary, President & CEO.
-The members of the Senior Management Committee are the holders of executive management positions with direct reporting to the President & CEO.
+The members of the Senior Management Committee are the full-time employees of the OHA with executive management responsibilities and direct reporting to the President & CEO.